Quantifying and controlling entanglement in the quantum magnet Cs$_2$CoCl$_4$

-Another deviation from 1D behavior is seen in the large $\tau_1$ at $B>2$ T (Fig.~\ref{fig:entanglemententropy}b), which could naively be interpreted as a sign that the system has entered a highly entangled state.
+Another deviation from 1D behavior is seen in the large $\tau_1$ at $B>2$ T [Fig.~\ref{fig:entanglemententropy}(b)], which could naively be interpreted as a sign that the system has entered a highly entangled state.
 However, this scenario seems unlikely given the observed $f_\mathcal{Q}$ behavior, and suppression of magnetic fluctuations at high field.
-Instead, the high value of $\tau_1$ in this region of applied field is most likely due to spin correlations not accounted for in equation~\eqref{eq:tau1}, induced by the small, but finite interchain couplings, which become relevant for fields near $h_\mathrm{c}$ where the spin gap is small and the system is near critical.
+Instead, $\tau_1$ is likely overestimated in this region due to spin correlations not captured by the ferro- and antiferromagnetic ordered moments used to evaluate $\tau_1$, induced by the small, but finite interchain couplings, which become relevant for fields near $h_\mathrm{c}$ where the spin gap is small and the system is near-critical.
 Capturing such 3D effects is beyond the scope of the current paper.
-We also note that better $f_\mathcal{Q}$ correspondence between theory and experiment at intermediate field would require a polarized neutron experiment in order to correct for the polarization factor (Fig.~\ref{fig:entanglemententropy}\textbf{c}), and improved energy resolution.
-These factors should be considered when applying QFI to other anisotropic systems.

 On its face, the low $f_\mathcal{Q}$ values at $h_\mathrm{c}$ may seem incompatible with the prediction that CFTs have both large bipartite and multipartite entanglement \cite{PhysRevD.96.126007}.
-The QFI near $h_\mathrm{c}$ is low because the N\'eel order parameter becomes vanishingly small near the transition to the polarized state, such that there is little spectral weight available for entanglement \cite{Blanc2018}, and so $f_\mathcal{Q}(k=\pi)$ is not an effective witness at this QCP.
-We generically expect the QFI associated with antiferromagnetic ordering vectors to demonstrate significant entanglement only away from such paramagnetic transitions.
+QFI near $h_\mathrm{c}$ is low because the N\'eel order parameter becomes vanishingly small near the transition to the polarized state, such that there is little spectral weight available for entanglement \cite{Blanc2018}, and so $f_\mathcal{Q}(k=\pi)$ is not an effective witness at this QCP.
+We generically expect QFI associated with antiferromagnetic ordering vectors to demonstrate significant entanglement only away from paramagnetic transitions.
 This illustrates a general limitation of EWs: they are not universal \cite{Guehne2009}.
 Thus additional EWs would be required to experimentally characterize the entanglement properties of the transverse-field XXZ chain in the entire field range.

-Although we are unable to directly witness the presence of genuine multipartite entanglement in Cs$_2$CoCl$_4$, the strong agreement between DMRG and INS QFI suggests that QFI is already a useful tool for qualitative investigations of entanglement properties.
-With improved resolution and bounds it can also prove valuable for quantifying the entanglement present in materials.